hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/library.rst

 The next three **Selectors** will show the ``Objects``, ``Collections`` and ``Materials`` in the Library blend file, either all of them, or filtered by the Search input next to each Selector.

-The ``Search`` strings consist of any characters that appear anywhere in the Object’s, Collection’s, or Material’s Name.
+The ``Search`` strings consist of any characters that appear anywhere in the Object's, Collection's, or Material's Name.
 So searching with ``gear`` in the search box will find, for example, objects named ``25T 20mm gear``, or ``gears – 20mm 25teeth``, etc.

 The principle of operation is therefore: